Skip to content Message Us Message Us

 The Silent Killer: How Improper Geometry Destroys Coilovers (And How to Prevent It)

-You’ve done the research.
-You’ve compared spring rates, debated monotube versus twin-tube, and finally committed to a high-quality coilover system—perhaps a KW Variant or a custom BC Racing kit.
-It’s a significant investment, often upwards of $1,500, aimed at transforming your vehicle’s handling and stance.
+You compared spring rates, debated monotube versus twin-tube, and committed to a high-quality coilover system.
+Perhaps a KW Variant or a custom BC Racing kit.
+It is a significant investment aimed at transforming your car's handling and stance.

 Car suspension parts.